thothom/core/README.md

 ### "Cool Kids" who helped with the initial idea

-- [Diozin](https://www.linkedin.com/in/diozhn/), who suggested the name "Cosmos"
+- [Diozin](https://www.linkedin.com/in/diozhn/), who suggested the name "Symbiosis"
 - [Zaetic](https://www.linkedin.com/in/joaoggs/), who make our _gorgeous_ logo
 - A very special thanks to [Umed Khudoiberdiev](https://github.com/pleerock) and [Attila Oláh](https://github.com/NoNameProvided), how created TypeORM.
 Without their code, this package would never exists.